Ege University Faculty of Medicine, Department of Ophthalmology, İzmir, Turkey**

 Conflict of Interest: No conflict of interest was declared by the authors.

-Financial disclosure: The authors declared that this study has received no financial support.
+Financial Disclosure: The authors declared that this study received no financial support.

 1. Singh A, McCloskey L, Parsons MA, Slater DN.
 Eccrine hidrocystoma of the eyelid.
 Eye (Lond).
 2005;19:77–79.
 [PubMed]

 2. Sheth HG, Raina J. Giant eccrine hidrocystoma presenting with unilateral ptosis and epiphora.
 Int Ophthalmol.
 2008;28:429–431.
 [PubMed]

 3. Eslami F, Fazel F, Ghasemibasir H, Beni AN.
 Giant eccrine hidrocystoma of orbit.
 JRMS.
 2007;12:150–152.